Stephenson County Online Juror Questionnaire

 There are occasions when a duplication of a prospective juror's name may appear on the list.
 This is due to the fact that names are collected from the latest list of all Illinois Driver's License, Illinois Identification Card, Voter Registration Cards, and IDES records, and Illinois disabled person Identification Card holders of each town or precinct of Stephenson County.
 However, some names do slip through the process simply because a name may appear slightly different on one list compared to the other lists—for example, inclusion or omission of a middle initial, difference in spelling (Bob, Robert, Rob).
 In compiling the jury list, every attempt is made to the extent practicable to avoid duplication of names.

-Each prospective juror will receive in the mail a petit juror summons (8½" x 11" sheet of paper) when called to serve on the jury.
+Each prospective juror will receive in the mail a petit juror summons when called to serve on the jury.
 The summons will instruct the prospective juror to appear before the Circuit Court of Stephenson County at the Courthouse in the City of Freeport, IL, and will also provide the date and time they are to serve.
 The summons also directs the prospective juror to call 815-235-7468 after 5:00 p.m. the evening before the date scheduled for jury duty.
-There the prospective juror receives a recorded message indicating if the prospective juror's "panel" will need to appear at the courthouse for jury duty, what time, and what room to meet in.
+There the prospective juror receives a recorded message indicating if the prospective juror's "panel" will need to appear at the courthouse for jury duty.
 The message may also say that the prospective juror's "panel" was deferred to another date of which that date will be provided, or the "panel" does not need to appear and no further date is assigned.
 The "panel" number appears on the petit juror summons two lines below the juror sequence number.
 The prospective juror will need to have this "panel" number when making the telephone call the evening before, as there may be messages for more than one panel.
 As a reminder to all, prospective jurors are not allowed to bring their own food or beverage into the courthouse.
 If applicable, the same will be provided.
-Also, cellular telephones are no longer allowed into the courthouse.
-We have also added SMS capability, so if you give us permission to text you, you can receive your jury panel information via text messaging as well.
+We have also added a text reminder, so if you give us permission to text you, you can receive your jury panel information via text messaging as well.

 There is no single excuse that guarantees exemption from jury service.
 Each request is individually reviewed.
 However, there may be an occasion when a prospective juror cannot appear on the required date, such as illness or vacation, and so on.
 If so, the prospective juror will need to telephone the Circuit Clerk's Office at 815-235-8266 and press #4 at the prompt during business hours (Monday through Friday, 8:30 a.m. to 4:30 p.m.) and speak with the jury clerk about the matter to see if the summons can be deferred.

 There are other notices a prospective juror may receive for jury duty.
-One comes from the State's Attorney's Office for grand jury and the other comes from the Coroner's Office for coroner jury.
+One comes from the State's Attorney's Office for the grand jury, and the other comes from the Coroner's Office for the coroner jury.
 For information regarding either of these, the prospective juror will have to contact those respective offices.